deanhooker/alien_invasion/README.md

 # Alien Invasion

-A practice project from Python Crash Course by Eric Matthes
+A practice project from Python Crash Course by Eric Matthes.